 <Receive Assets Wizard Page 3 – Match Assets – Showing how to match an asset tag to a HW asset>

 When all of the scanned barcodes have been assigned to an asset the “Next” button becomes enabled.

+Note: this screen can be skipped if the user is creating a new PO.

 Page 4 – HW Asset Update